Agent Ecosystem Testing

 Size Ceiling

-Observed outputs range from ~3,200 to ~24,500 characters on the same URL across runs; no documented limit exists Compare interpreted and raw track measurements across test suite Determines if there is a consistent ceiling, and whether it varies by model or by fetch attempt
+Observed outputs range from ~3,200 to ~24,500 characters on the same URL across runs; no documented limit exists Compare both track measurements across test suite Determines if there is a consistent ceiling, whether it varies by model or by fetch attempt

 Local Code Execution Substitution Copilot autonomously uses pylanceRunCodeSnippet via Pylance MCP server when workspace scripts are present, even with